FuzzingLabs/aztec_fuzzing/grammar_fuzzing/README.md

 Since *Nautilus* was not really successful we tried generating code using (tree-splicer)[https://github.com/langston-barrett/tree-splicer].
 It uses tree-sitter grammar to mutate a given code.

-You can tried it using the following command:
+You can try it using the following command:

 ```bash
 $ ./target/release/tree-splicer-noir --on-parse-error ignore -c 10 -m 30 examples/main.nr